robbwdoering/bellum.ai/meaningEngineReference.md

 }
 ```

 The cond object tackles our first wrinkle, by telling the engine to only apply the rule when the unit has X number of models left, where X is given in the parameter.
-The second is handled by the "params" sections of the effect, giving the engine the number and the name of the relevant characteristic.
+The second is handled by the parameter field of the effect, giving the number and the name of the relevant characteristic.

 If you've got a hang of that, let's jump to an example that shows how effects can be nested, this time pulled from the Adeptus Custodes codex: